Maximum sustainable yield from interacting fish stocks in an uncertain world: two policy choices and underlying trade-offs: Methods

-The coefficients $G_{ji}$ entering Eq.~\eqref{eq:SOC-TY} are the interaction strengths from the surplus production model, Eq.~\eqref{eq:surplus-production}.
-Because the index summed over in Eq.~\eqref{eq:SOC-TY} is the first index of $G_{ij}$, while in Eq.~\eqref{eq:surplus-production} it is the second, we call the scheme in Eq.~\eqref{eq:SOC-TY} also \emph{Transposed Interaction Control}, in analogy to the Transposed Jacobian control rule by \cite{craig89:_introd}.
+The coefficients $G_{ji}$ entering Eq.~\eqref{eq:SOC-TY} are directly given by interaction strengths from the fitted surplus production model, Eq.~\eqref{eq:surplus-production}.
+Because the matrix $(G_{ji})$ entering Eq.~\eqref{eq:SOC-TY} is the transpose of the interaction matrix $\mathbf{G}=(G_{ij})$ from Eq.~\eqref{eq:surplus-production}, we call the scheme in Eq.~\eqref{eq:SOC-TY} \emph{Transposed Interaction Control}, alluding to the ``Transposed Jacobian'' scheme of control theory \citep{craig89:_introd}.

-The free parameters of the mHCRs, i.e., $F_{\text{MSY},i}$, $B_{\text{MSY},i}$, and $\hat{G}_i$, are chose depending on the objective in such a way that, if the management model was the correct model of reality, the corresponding equilibrium state of the system would meet the objective.
-The simplicity of the management model allows us, following \cite{pope79:_stock_gulf_thail}, to derive explicit analytic formulae for these parameters.
-Derivations and results are presented in \OM{} Section~\ref{sec:solv-oper-model}.
-Mathematical analyses of these formulae lead to insights into how and how much structural instability of the management model can enhance uncertainty in predictions of target states meeting objectives, and so in mHCR parameters (\OM{} Section~\ref{sec:effects-struct-inst-par}).